Universities Studying Slavery (USS)–The Birth of a Movement

 UNIVERSITIES STUDYING SLAVERY (USS)

-The President’s Commission on Slavery and the University in 2015, after conversations and consultation with members of our National Advisory Board who had participated in earlier institutional efforts at Brown University, Emory University, and the College of William and Mary, decided to create an organization that would effectively institutionalize and perpetuate that important cross-institutional learning in a more powerful way.
+The President’s Commission on Slavery and the University in 2014, after conversations and consultation with members of our National Advisory Board who had participated in earlier institutional efforts at Brown University, Emory University, and the College of William and Mary, decided to create an organization that would effectively institutionalize and perpetuate that important cross-institutional learning in a more powerful way.
 To achieve that, the PCSU established “Virginia’s Colleges and Universities Studying Slavery (VCUSS),” a consortium dedicated to collaborative research on the historical relationship between Virginia’s colleges and universities.

-This working group initially consisted of scholars representing the University of Virginia (PCSU), The College of William & Mary (The Lemon Project), Washington & Lee University, Sweet Briar College, and Roanoke College.
+This informal working group initially consisted of scholars representing the University of Virginia (PCSU), The College of William & Mary (The Lemon Project), Washington & Lee University, Sweet Briar College, and Roanoke College.
 The goal was to include any schools that have active research agendas addressing their specific relationships to slavery and/or their historical reliance on enslaved laborers to build and maintain their campuses.

 The group, however, quickly expanded.
 As we reached out to other Virginia schools, it became clear that there was significant statewide interest.
 The consortium rapidly grew to include many other colleges and universities in the state: Norfolk State University, Virginia Military Institute, Hampton University, Virginia Union University, Virginia Commonwealth University, Virginia University Lynchburg, Longwood University, and Virginia Polytechnic Institute and State University (Virginia Tech).

 We were excited to welcome the University of North Carolina, the University of Mississippi, Hollins University, Clemson University, Dalhousie University (Halifax, Nova Scotia), the University of the South (Sewanee), and the University of South Carolina as new participating institutions in 2016.Dalhousie University (Halifax, Nova Scotia) also joined in 2016 and points to the ultimate anticipated expansion of Universities Studying Slavery to include both schools from around the United States and Canada and institutions in England, Scotland, Europe, and perhaps even Africa.
 In 2017, both the University of Glasgow in Scotland and the University of Bristol in England cemented that trans-Atlantic expansion.